Yeshoa/FFC-Official-Website/README.md

 ---

 ## ⚙️ Should Do (Medium Priority)
+* **Create “About Us” page**
+  Explain the NationStates community, the Forest lore, and why/how the FFC was founded.
 * **To do articles:**
   * “How to write an article”
   * “Presenting Achievements”